msander87/wdd330/README.md

-# wdd330
+# WDD330 Portfolio
-Workspace for the BYUI wdd330 class
+Portfolio to keep track and record of all the weekly activities of the semester